boleto-br/boleto-pdf/CONTRIBUTING.md

 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Reporting Issues
 Found a problem?
 Want a new feature?
-First of all see if your issue or idea has [already been reported](https://github.com/boleto-br/boleto-br/issues).
+First of all see if your issue or idea has [already been reported](https://github.com/boleto-br/boleto-pdf/issues).
-If don't, just open a [new clear and descriptive issue](https://github.com/boleto-br/boleto-br/issues/new).
+If don't, just open a [new clear and descriptive issue](https://github.com/boleto-br/boleto-pdf/issues/new).

 ## Submitting pull requests

 Pull requests are the greatest contributions, so be sure they are focused in scope, and do avoid unrelated commits.

 - Fork it!
-- Clone your fork: `git clone https://github.com/<your-username>/boleto-br`
+- Clone your fork: `git clone https://github.com/<your-username>/boleto-pdf`
-- Navigate to the newly cloned directory: `cd boleto-br`
+- Navigate to the newly cloned directory: `cd boleto-pdf`
 - Create a new branch for the new feature: `git checkout -b my-new-feature`
 - Install the tools necessary for development: `npm install`
 - Make your changes.